data-bomb/Silica/README.md

 Just like the Alien team losing their last Nest, when a Human team loses their last HQ then they are eliminated from the round.
 - Install: Copy the `Si_HQlessHumansLose.dll` into your `Silica\Mods` directory
 - Testing Status: Confirmed working

+### Basic Banlist (Si_BasicBanlist)
+Retains memory of kicked players across server instances in a Json file.
+- Install: Copy the `Si_BasicBanlist.dll` into your `Silica\Mods` directory
+- Testing Status: None!
+Requires significant testing of all aspects of the code and kick operation is commented out due to lack of testing

 ### GamePriority (https://github.com/MintLily/GamePriority/releases)
 Can automatically change the priority of the game executable upon launch